Cloudize Logo

 • Where data is high-velocity (high writes-per-second), target secondaries only if stale data is tolerable; else, read from primary.

-In summary, the focus must always be to reduce the load on the primary node as much as possible.
+In summary, the focus must always be on reducing the load on the primary node as much as possible.
 This needs to be a deliberate focus and requires engineering effort.

 7. Prewarm your connection pools.